-- Temporary disability benefit payments required to be made under the State Plan administered by the Bureau of State Plan Disability Law - Temporary disability benefit payments required to be made to employees under a company's private plan - 401(k) contributions up to the federal limit - Life insurance proceeds paid due to death - Worker's compensation due to personal injury or sickness - Damages paid by suit or agreement due to personal injury or sickness - Scholarships paid by an educational institution - Fellowship grants - Amounts paid and used for travel, research, or equipment expenses incidental to a scholarship or research grant - Commuter Transportation Benefits up to a certain limit - Proof of payment for alternative transportation (receipts, ticket stubs, etc.) must be provided by the employee to qualify for the exclusion.
-For more information, see Employer-Provided Commuter Transportation Benefits. - Medical Savings Account (IRC Section 220, Archer MSA) contributions excludable for federal purposes - Cafeteria plans that require a portion of the employee's benefit dollars be used to purchase certain benefits (commonly a minimum level of medical, life insurance, and/or long-term disability coverage) - Cafeteria plans when the employee receives cash instead of benefits if: - The plan does not reduce an employee's salary - o Employee receives similar benefits from another source, e.g. a spouse's/civil union partner's coverage - The value of the cash option is not taxable by the IRS
+- Temporary disability benefit payments required to be made under the State Plan administered by the Bureau of State Plan Disability Law - Temporary disability benefit payments required to be made to employees under a company's private plan - 401(k) contributions up to the federal limit - Life insurance proceeds paid due to death - Worker's compensation due to personal injury or sickness - Damages paid by suit or agreement due to personal injury, sickness, or wrongful imprisonment - Scholarships paid by an educational institution - Fellowship grants - Amounts paid and used for travel, research, or equipment expenses incidental to a scholarship or research grant - Commuter Transportation Benefits up to a certain limit - Proof of payment for alternative transportation (receipts, ticket stubs, etc.) must be provided by the employee to qualify for the exclusion.
+For more information, see Employee-Provided Commuter Transportation Benefits. - Medical Savings Account (IRC Section 220, Archer MSA) contributions excludable for federal purposes - Cafeteria plans that require a portion of the employee's benefit dollars be used to purchase certain benefits (commonly a minimum level of medical, life insurance, and/or long-term disability coverage)

+- Cafeteria plans when the employee receives cash instead of benefits if: - The plan does not reduce an employee's salary - Employee receives similar benefits from another source, e.g. a spouse's/civil union partner's coverage.
+The value of the cash option is not taxable by the IRS - Combat zone compensation paid to members of the Armed Forces of the United States (for Tax Year 2021 and after) that is excluded from federal taxable income - Compensation for services performed by an election worker (for Tax Year 2022 and after)